Assessment Details and Submission Guidelines |

 Analysis |

-Logic is clear and easy to follow with strong arguments | Consistency logical and convincing | Mostly consistent and convincing | Adequate cohesion and conviction | Argument is confused and disjointed |
+Logic is clear and easy to follow with strong arguments | Consistency of logical and convincing | Mostly consistent and convincing | Adequate cohesion and conviction | The argument is confused and disjointed |

-Effort/Difficult ies/ Challenges |
+Effort/Difficulties/ Challenges |

 The presented solution demonstrated an extreme degree of difficulty that would require an expert to implement. |

-The presented solution demonstrated a high degree of difficulty that would be an advance professional to implement. | The presented solution demonstrated an average degree of difficulty that would be an average professional to implement. |
+The presented solution demonstrated a high degree of difficulty that would be an advanced professional to implement. | The presented solution demonstrated an average degree of difficulty that would be an average professional to implement. |

 The presented solution demonstrated a low degree of difficulty that would be easy to implement. |